pub(crate) struct Stack {

 Returns a cloned copy of the top value on the stack, or None if the stack is empty

-pub fn push_value<C: Config>( &mut self, value: Value, ) -> Result<(), RuntimeError>
+pub fn push_value(&mut self, value: Value) -> Result<(), RuntimeError>

-Push a value to the value stack
+Push a Value to the value stack

-Sourcepub fn get_local(&self, idx: usize) -> &Value
+Sourcepub fn get_local(&self, idx: LocalIdx) -> &Value

-pub fn get_local(&self, idx: usize) -> &Value
+pub fn get_local(&self, idx: LocalIdx) -> &Value

 Returns a shared reference to a specific local by its index in the current call frame.

-Sourcepub fn get_local_mut(&mut self, idx: usize) -> &mut Value
+Sourcepub fn get_local_mut(&mut self, idx: LocalIdx) -> &mut Value

-pub fn get_local_mut(&mut self, idx: usize) -> &mut Value
+pub fn get_local_mut(&mut self, idx: LocalIdx) -> &mut Value

 Returns a mutable reference to a specific local by its index in the current call frame.